exercism/julia/concepts/comprehensions/about.md

 However, a [comprehension][comprehensions] will often provide a simple, readable and performant way to construct an array.
 Use is ultimately a matter of personal taste, and how you feel about Python versus functional languages.

-The syntex is mostly a direct copy of Python, but with extensions for higher-dimensional arrays.
+The syntax is mostly a direct copy of Python, but with extensions for higher-dimensional arrays.

 ## Single variable